 - Do not use this medicine if you have taken disulfiram within the last 2 weeks.
 Do not drink alcohol or use medicine that contains alcohol or propylene glycol while using this medicine and for at least 3 days after treatment.

 - Some foods and medicines can affect how metronidazole works.
-Tell your doctor if you are using busulfan, cimetidine, lithium, phenobarbital, phenytoin, or a blood thinner (including warfarin).
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a yeast infection (including oral thrush), Cockayne syndrome (genetic disorder), or a history of blood or bone marrow problems or seizures.

 - This medicine may cause the following problems: